You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 The past few years were rough due to the Pandemic, lost jobs, and death of loved ones.
 I do shed a tear every now and then, but sometimes when I hear more problems trying to come my way, I’ve become so indifferent and lifeless about it.

-People’s chaotic on social media because of politics, viral videos, and the latest trend.
-The me before would’ve commented and jive in the conversations, spreading positivity.
+People’s chaotic on social media because of politics, viral videos, and the latest trends.
+The me before would’ve commented and jived into the conversations, spreading positivity.

 I recently looked at my Facebook memories from 9 years ago.
 Wow, I was so optimistic back then, telling people to smile despite the problems.